A girl runs as boys throw water at her as part of traditional Easter

 Chinese culture.
 Eggs would be drained and then fine line art depicting

 women, sceneries, and other images of beauty would grace the exterior.
 Jade

 and wood would be smoothed and carved into eggs to symbolize the "dragon

 egg".
 All these would be given as gifts in wishes of growth and many

+children.
 But even beyond the commercialized aspects of Easter today, Chinese also

 celebrate the Christian rising of Christ.
 Perhaps even before the United